 The IUCN publishes species range maps based on expert input of spatial boundaries of a given species' "limits of distribution" (IUCN 2015) - essentially a refined extent of occurrence, based on observation records and informed by expert understanding of species' range and habitat preferences.
 In contrast, AquaMaps models species distribution based on environmental preferences (e.g., temperature, depth, salinity) deduced from occurrence records, published species databases such as FishBase, and expert knowledge.
 The AquaMaps model overlays these environmental preferences atop a map of environmental attributes on a 0.5 degree grid, creating a global raster of "probability of occurrence" for each species (Kaschner et al. 2006, Ready et al. 2010).
 Studies frequently define "presence" for AquaMaps by applying a probability threshold, e.g., the Ocean Health Index defines presence as 40% or greater probability of occurrence (Halpern et al. 2012, 2015).

 The methodologies behind the creation of these datasets imply differences in prediction of species distribution due to errors of commission (falsely indicating species presence) and omission (falsely indicating species absence).
 Geographic range data such as IUCN range maps frequently introduce commission errors, while species distribution models such as AquaMaps will likely introduce fewer commission errors but more omission errors.
 Each type of error bears different implications for conservation goals: commission errors can result in prioritizing areas not relevant to conservation goals, while omission errors may result in protected area networks that fail to include important habitat and range (Rondinini et al. 2006).
-By comparing maps resulting from IUCN and AquaMaps methodolog, we can identify and possibly address mechanistic causes for each type of error.
+By comparing maps resulting from IUCN and AquaMaps methodology, we can identify and possibly address mechanistic causes for each type of error.

 The two datasets have notably different taxonomic (Fig. 1) and regional (Fig. 2) coverage.
 AquaMaps encompasses a broader range of taxa than IUCN, as IUCN spatial data files are only available for select taxonomic groups that have been comprehensively assessed.
 While species numbers in both datasets peak in tropical latitudes near the equator, species counts for IUCN maps drop quickly beyond 30°N and 30°S, while species counts for AquaMaps remain robust well into temperate latitudes.
 The longitude frequency plots show a slight bias in the IUCN dataset away from the Atlantic and eastern Pacific compared to AquaMaps.
 To achieve more comprehensive global coverage of species ranges these two datasets can be used together, but the underlying methodological differences complicate such direct comparisons.